 There's still no collusion, insufficient evidence to prove an obstruction offense.

-What struck me more than anything else is that Barr said openly today that he he was mystified.
+What struck me more than anything else is that Barr said openly today that he was mystified.

-He he never understood and still doesn't understand why Robert Mueller didn't do his job by reaching a conclusion on obstruction.
+He never understood and still doesn't understand why Robert Mueller didn't do his job by reaching a conclusion on obstruction.

 He said it was very strange.